backupbrew/switchbrew/Cryptosystem.md

-Additionally, starting from 4.0.0, the Secure Monitor init will decrypt another constant seed successively with a special per console key and a special static key passed by package1loader, to generate a new per-console key.
+Additionally, starting from 4.0.0, the Secure Monitor init will decrypt another constant seed successively with a special per console key and a special static key passed by package1loader, to generate the firmware specific per-console key.
 The operation will erase these special keys passed by package1loader.

 ## Secure Monitor